pingcap/ossinsight/web/docs/about.md

 ---
 sidebar_position: 1
 title: About OSS Insight
-description: We are a powerful insight tool that can help you analyze any GitHub repository/developer.
+description: OSS Insight is a powerful insight tool that can help you analyze any GitHub repository or developer.
 And you can get insights with the monthly and historical rankings as well.
 hide_title: true
 ---